munificent/craftinginterpreters/book/optimization.md

 The `findEntry()` function has a sister function, `tableFindString()` that does a hash table lookup for interning strings.
 We need to make the same changes there that we made in `findEntry()`.
-We use `capacity` as a mask when wrapping the string's hash key:
+We use `capacity` as a mask when wrapping the string's hash key.

 ^code find-string-index (4 before, 2 after)

-And also when the linear probing wraps around:
+And also when the linear probing wraps around.

 ^code find-string-next (3 before, 1 after)

-These are actual optimizations.
+These are real optimizations.
 This function is only called when interning strings, which wasn't heavily stressed by our benchmark.
 But a Lox program that created lots of strings might noticeably benefit from this change.